IntelSmartEdge/docs/components/storage/rook-ceph.md

 ## Rook-Ceph configuration and usage

 To deploy the Rook-Ceph operator and Ceph to the Intel® Smart Edge Open cluster, `rook_ceph_enabled: True` must be set in `/inventory/default/group_vars/all/10-default.yml`, which is disabled by default.
 This will perform Rook operator and Ceph daemons install and deploy, images for Rook operator and Ceph daemon with CSI plugins are download from public docker repository.

+> Note: For Rook-Ceph to work it is expected that two SSDs are present in the platform.

 ### Configuration